AbyssDarkstar/fusioncrafter/README.md

 # TODO

-* Add automated system for upgrading armor and tools.
+[ ] Add automated system for upgrading armor and tools.
-* Add support for item metadata.
-(Fix recipes like *Reactor Stabilizer*)
-* Ore dictionary support.
+[x] Add support for item metadata.
+(Fix recipes like *Reactor Stabilizer*) [ ] Ore dictionary support.
-* Support same item in *Crafting Injectors* and *Fusion Core* for recipes.
+[x] Support same item in *Crafting Injectors* and *Fusion Core* for recipes.
-* Add support for alternative input items.
+[ ] Add support for alternative input items.
+[ ] Update Recipes list with more recipes now that metadata support has been added.
+[ ] Create a default config file, using just vanilla draconic evolution recipes.